mtopircean/essentials-by-livia/README.md

 ## Overview

 ## The Strategy Plane
-### Objective

-This website was created with a key element in mind, to create an attractive and efficient interaction point between the website owner and the users.
-Interaction main objective is to:
-* Convert users into customers
-* Convert users into partners by enrolling them as doTera ambasadors Various contact methods and points help support this.
-They are placed in various key elements of the website.

-For the website owner, the key focus point is to provide value to the user through various methods:
-* The user of a tool that is able to recommend products based on ailments(available for registered users)
-* Promotions page which allows users to see fast and efficient the monthly star products/deals This all has to be available for fast upload and update, and it is through various methods:
-* Front: via the website interface
-* Back: in the admin panel by manual input or using the import/export options

 ### Planning
 Planning was done following an Agile methodology by creating 6 Sprints focused around 7 milestones.
 They where highly connected to each other following a natural logic in regards of timing and development steps.